nawab312/Kubernetes/Notes.md

 - What will happen if a Pod has a Readiness Probe that always fails, but its liveness probe always passes?
     - Pod Will Never Receive Traffic: If Readiness Probe always fails, the Pod is never added to the *Endpoints* list of its Service.
     - Pod Will Keep Running: Since Liveness Probe always passes, Kubernetes assumes the container is healthy and does not restart it.
-    - Liveness Probe: If this Pod is part of a Deployment, the rolling update may get stuck because Kubernetes waits for the new Pod to become "Ready" before terminating the old one.
+    - Rolling Update: If this Pod is part of a Deployment, the rolling update may get stuck because Kubernetes waits for the new Pod to become "Ready" before terminating the old one.

 ### Kubernetes Scheduling ###